Particular/docs.particular.net/platform/installer/offline.md

 ## .Net Prerequisite Version

-The Particular platform products require [.Net 4.5](https://www.microsoft.com/en-au/download/details.aspx?id=30653).
-Before proceeding ensure that this version of .Net is available on the system you are setting up.
+The Particular platform products require [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643).
+Before proceeding ensure that this version of .NET is available on the system.
 More detailed information about .NET can be found on the [Wikipedia .NET Overview](https://en.wikipedia.org/wiki/.NET_Framework_version_history#Overview).

 ##  Platform Installer Components